OT Degree Programs, Admission Requirements, Application Deadlines, PreRequisites and Curriculum Sequence

 Day Program – Gainesville

-Our Day OT program begins once per year in the Fall semester and is located at our Gainesville, GA campus.
+Our Day OT program track begins once per year in the Fall semester (August) and is located at our Gainesville, GA campus.
 This program is completed in 7 semesters.
-Classes are typically held on-ground 4-5 days a week between 8am and 6 pm with some online work supplementing the on ground classes.
-Students take 16-18 hours per semester and participate in different types of fieldwork throughout the program.
+Classes are typically held on-ground 3-5 days a week between 8 am and 6 pm with significant required online work supplementing the on-ground classes.
+Students take 15-17 hours per semester and participate in different types of fieldwork throughout the program.
 This is a good option for students who can devote full time during the week to their studies.

 Hybrid Weekend Program – North Atlanta/Norcross

-Our Weekend OT program located in Norcross, GA begins once per year in the spring semester and can be completed in 9 semesters.
-Students take between 9-13 hrs per semester, with on ground classes every other weekend on Friday evening and all day Saturday.
-Students have a significant amount of online coursework between class meeting times along with a variety fieldwork obligations outside regular class hours.
+Our Weekend OT program located in Norcross, GA begins once per year in the spring semester (January) and can be completed in 9 semesters.
+Students take 8-13 hrs per semester, with on-ground classes every other weekend on Friday evening and all day Saturday.
+Students have a significant amount of online coursework between class meeting times along with fieldwork obligations outside regular class hours.
 This option is ideal for individuals who work full time or have other significant commitments during the weekdays.

 Hybrid Day Program – North Atlanta/Norcross

-Our Day OT program located in Norcross, GA begins once per year in the summer semester.
+Our Day OT program track located in Norcross, GA begins once per year in the summer semester (May).
 This program is completed in 7 semesters.
-Students take 16-18 hours per semester and participate in different types of fieldwork throughout the program.
-Classes are typically held on-ground 3 days a week between 8am and 6 pm.
-Students will have a significant amount of online coursework between class meeting times along with fieldwork obligations outside regular class hours.
+Students take 9-17 hours per semester and participate in different types of fieldwork throughout the program.
+Classes are typically held on-ground 2-3 days a week between 8 am and 6 pm.
+Students have a significant amount of online coursework between class meeting times along with fieldwork obligations outside regular class hours.
 This option is a good choice for those students who wish to work part-time during the week or weekend, but are able to devote full time to their studies in this altered schedule.

 MSOT Admission Requirements